2017 Show Dates

 Address: Suite E3, Gemini House, Hargreaves Road, Groundwell, Swindon, SN25 5AZ

 Summer Horse and Pony Show

-Due to popular demand we are bringing back the dressage for the Summer Show - the classes being Introductory B and Preliminary 2, which is a new one.
-These will start at 9 a.m. and run consecutively during the morning before the carnival arrives.
+Due to the success of the dressage last year we will keep the same format for the morning session with an Introductory and Preliminary class.
+These will start at 9 a.m. and run consecutively before the carnival arrives.